 The US Fish and Wildlife Service recommended that the measures outlined in the FCRPS biological opinion for Bull Trout be recognized as part of the program similar to the measures necessary to avoid jeopardizing Pacific salmon outlined in the National Marine Fisheries Service's biological opinion; that the program also include the strategies and actions and conservation actions outlined in the Bull Trout Recovery Plan for the three Recovery Units in the Columbia Basin (Mid-Columbia, the Upper Snake, and the Columbia Headwaters Recovery Units.
-The Council included goals, objectives and performance indicators for Bull Trout in Part I of the draft Addendum, drawn primarily from the U.S. Fish and Wildlife Service recommendations.
-Draft 2020 Addendum, at 19, 20, 25 (to be finalized later in 2020).
+The Council included goals, objectives and performance indicators for Bull Trout in Part I of the 2020 Addendum, based in part on the U.S. Fish and Wildlife Service recommendations.
+2020 Addendum, Part I, at 15, 19, 20, 31.